kevindelord/DKDBManager/README.md

 [+ verbose](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/verbose) to toggle the log for the receiving class.

 If this value returns `true` and if the `DKDBManager.verbose == true` then the manager will automatically print the entities for this class during the CRUD process.
 The number of objects and their _(overriden)_ description will also be logged.
-Another very handy feature, even the activity around this class model will be printed: *Updating Entity { name: LOTR, order: 1 }*
+Another very handy feature, even the activity around this class model will be printed: *Updating Book { name: LOTR, order: 1 }*

     override public class func verbose() -> Bool {
 		return true